Flying-Rat/Blog/README.md

 Just create a new `.md` file and place it to `/_posts/` folder.
 Then fill required meta information like `date` or `title` and - of course - your amazing blog post text! :sunglasses:

+After merging PR to `main` branch - Github Pages will automatically build and deploy new version of the blog :rocket:

 # Development

 As this blog is based on Jekyll - various parts of it can be modified and changed, feel free to make changes and submit PR!